Between Art and Engineering: Kinetic Beasts by Theo Jansen

-Theo Jansen – a Dutch contemporary artist, a sculptor, an engineer, and most significantly, a visionary.
+Theo Jansen, a Dutch contemporary artist, a sculptor, an engineer, and most significantly, a visionary.
 The universe in his mind along with his manual capability came together to create rare and breathtaking kinetic sculptures roaming around the Netherlands’ beaches.
 Welcome to the Strandbeest jungle of Theo Jansen.

-“I make skeletons that are able to walk on the wind, so they don’t have to eat.
-Eventually I want to put these animals out in herds on the beaches, so they will live their own lives.”—Theo Jansen.
-Dornob.
+I make skeletons that are able to walk on the wind, so they don’t have to eat.
+Eventually I want to put these animals out in herds on the beaches, so they will live their own lives.

-Who is Theo Jansen?
+Who Is Theo Jansen?

-In the spirit of Leonardo Da Vinci, Theo Jansen once focused his attention to study science and physical phenomena before he shifted to art.
-After his abandoned studies at the University of Technology at Delft, Jansen became involved in many projects such as The Flying Saucer Machine in 1980 or The Painting Machine in 1984-86, which involved art and technology.
+In the spirit of Leonardo da Vinci, Theo Jansen once focused his attention to study science and physical phenomena before he shifted to art.
+After his abandoned studies at the University of Technology at Delft, Jansen became involved in many projects such as The Flying Saucer Machine in 1980 or The Painting Machine in 1984-1986, which involved art and technology.
 But his most exceptional creations are definitely Strandbeesten.

-Theo Jansen and his Strandbeest
+Theo Jansen and His Strandbeest

 Strandbeesten (or Strandbeest in singular) means “beach beasts” in Dutch.
 Since 1990, Jansen has created large moving kinetic structures that are sometimes wind-propelled and in that way able to move on their own.
 He entitled them collectively as Strandbeest.
 These breathtaking creatures traveling over sand resemble walking animals and they are constructed from PVC pipes, wood, fabric airfoils, and zip ties.
-In fact, materials used for their production are being constantly improved and designed to adapt sandy beaches or different types of environments in which Theo releases them.
+In fact, materials used for their production are being constantly improved and designed to adapt sand beaches or different types of environments in which Jansen releases them.

-Even in the absence of wind, some of Jansen’s animals are so sophisticated that they can store air pressure in order to propel themselves or are able to detect when they are entering the water and move out of it.
-He strives to equip his beautiful monsters with their own intelligence to manage avoiding obstacles, by changing their course when one is detected, such as the sea itself.
+Even in the absence of wind, some of Jansen’s animals are so sophisticated that they can store air pressure in order to propel themselves or are able to detect when they are entering the water and moving out of it.
+He strives to equip his beautiful monsters with their own intelligence to manage to avoid obstacles, by changing their course when one is detected, such as the sea itself.
 Although the skeletons are clearly recognizable as artificial, they still evoke the organic walking and motor skills of long-legged insects or caterpillars.
 Basic Strandbeest design uses multiple pairs of these legs set on a central crankshaft, which produces a galloping-herd effect.

 The majority of the Jansen’s animals carry Latin titles that often refer to a specific animal (Mulus, 2017), insect (Chalibs, 2018), animal or human body part (Umerus, 2009) or just a Latin noun, adjective or verb (Percipiere Excelsus, 2006).
 The names’ meanings are connected to each beast’s movement or method of creation.